UX design trends for 2023

 3. Increased focus on accessibility

-As awareness of accessibility issues grows, we’ll see more businesses prioritizing accessibility in their products.
+As awareness of accessibility issues grows, more businesses will prioritize accessibility and inclusivity in their products.
 This will require UX designers to have a deep understanding of accessibility best practices and to design for a wide range of users, including those with disabilities.

-“The European Accessibility Act is a set of standards and guidelines that all European Union member states have adopted.
-These standards are designed to promote equal access to information, products, and services for people with disabilities or impairments.
-By 2023, you should apply these accessibility standards across all your designs, even if you do not reside in the EU.
+“The European Accessibility Act is a set of standards and guidelines all European Union member states have adopted.
+These standards promote equal access to information, products, and services for people with disabilities or impairments.
+By 2024, you should apply these accessibility standards across all your designs, even if you do not reside in the EU.
 You will not only improve the usability of your products, but it will also ensure that they’re accessible to as many people as possible.”

-Some examples of incorporating accessibility best practices are using ALT text for images, closed captions and transcripts for video content, screen-reading options, and screen magnification options.
+Some examples of incorporating accessibility best practices are using ALT text for images, closed captions and transcripts for video content, screen-reading options, and screen magnification options, as well as easy-to-read typography that scales alongside different screen sizes.

 4. The rise of personalization

 As companies collect more data on their users, especially first-party data, we’re likely to see even more personalized user experiences.
-As a result, UX designers should think about how to use this data effectively to create experiences that are both relevant and engaging.
+As a result, UX designers should think about how to use this data effectively to create relevant and engaging experiences.

 A quick note: there’s a difference between personalization and customization – the former refers to practices from the business side, whereas the latter refers to tweaks a customer can make themselves.
-Both can make for great UX experiences, but AI advancements are making personalization an even greater asset.
+Both can make for great UX experiences, but advancements in artificial intelligence make personalization an even more significant asset.

 “As AI and machine learning continue to advance, so does our ability to use these technologies to tailor user experiences to the individual.
 We'll likely see more websites and apps using customized content and features that cater to a person's specific interests, needs, and preferences.”

-One of the most obvious examples of personalization is Netflix – how it greets users by their names and tailors content based on their watch history and how they’ve rated previous titles.
-As a result, it’s very unlikely (or impossible) for two Netflix users to have the same content on their home screen.
+One of the most obvious examples of personalization is Netflix – it greets users by their names and tailors content based on their watch history and how they’ve rated previous titles.
+As a result, it’s very unlikely (or impossible) for two Netflix users to have the same content on their home screen – which is an incredibly user-centered experience.

 5. Bolder visual choices

-While lots of white space and minimalist design have been popular for several years, more and more sites and apps are making use of gradient backgrounds, 3D objects, and immersive/parallax scrolling.
+While white space and minimalism have been popular for several years, more sites and apps are using gradient backgrounds, 3D objects, and immersive/parallax scrolling.

-Two of the experts we spoke to had thoughts about these up-and-coming design choices – Elena Gurinova and Sam McGraw.
+Two experts we spoke to, Elena Gurinova and Sam McGraw, had thoughts about these up-and-coming design choices.
 Elena specifically talks about gradients in some detail:

-“Gradients became popular this year, but without a doubt, its popularity will still remain next year.
-We notice how customers are increasingly inclined to the implementation of the gradient in design.
+“Gradients became popular throughout 2023, but without a doubt, its popularity will still remain next year.
+We notice how customers are increasingly inclined to implement the gradient in design.
 You will see this trend almost everywhere: on websites, mobile apps, in branding, and so on.
-Gradients in 2023 will be all about bright colors and unusual shapes that evoke imagination.”
+Gradients in 2024 will be all about bright colors and unusual shapes that evoke imagination.”

 She also links the use of 3D objects with the rising trend of AR/VR in design:

-“Three-dimensional graphics are becoming quite popular in design, making the interface original and unusual, allowing businesses to better convey their message to the users.
-The spread of 3D objects that are inextricably linked with AR/VR is going to continue in 2023.
+“Three-dimensional graphics are becoming quite popular in design, making the interface original and unusual, allowing businesses to convey their message to the users better.
+The spread of 3D objects that are inextricably linked with AR/VR will continue in 2024.
 It is an excellent element to enhance audience engagement and illustrate the virtual space, especially since users are already actively interacting with these visual elements.”

 If these trendy aspects of design are too “out there” for your brand, you can still consider immersive scrolling to relay information in a small space, as Sam advocates:

-“Immersive scrolling should be considered for use in 2023.
-Immersive scrolling allows for more information to be presented without too much space, making it the perfect UX design trend for digital products.”
+“Immersive scrolling should be considered for use in 2024.
+Immersive scrolling allows more information to be presented without too much space, making it the perfect UX design trend for digital products.”

 6. Mobile-first design

-Okay, so mobile-first might not be a trend, but it's definitely good practice and something to keep front of mind.
-Over 90% of users accessing the internet in Q1 2022 did so on mobile devices, which compares to just over 60% on a laptop or desktop.
+So mobile-first might not be a “trend,” but it's good practice and something to keep front of mind.
+Over 92% of internet users in 2023 accessed the internet via mobile devices, compared to just over 65% on a laptop or desktop.
 For many internet users, mobiles are the only way for them to access the internet at all.

-The idea of mobile-first design is to consider mobile users in the first phases of design, and develop for desktop use from there.
-If your product or service is primarily digital, this point of mobile-first design is especially important, as the experience needs to be seamless across all devices.
+The idea of mobile-first design is to consider mobile users in the first design phases and develop for desktop use from there.
+If your product or service is primarily digital, this point of mobile-first design is critical, as the experience needs to be seamless across all devices.

 Several experts we spoke to had thoughts about mobile-first design, which speaks to its importance.
 First up, David Stellini, Co-Founder of All Front, emphasizes the key benefits of mobile-first design:

 “This approach to product design seeks to build a mobile version of your product first and then adapt it to fit larger screens.
-Mobile-first design allows digital product creators to build seamless experiences that are responsive to any device, regardless of how people are accessing the site.
+Mobile-first design allows digital product creators to build seamless experiences responsive to any device, regardless of how people access the site.

-From utilizing more concise language to ensuring that all elements of the interface are still easily viewable on smaller screens, there are a number of things you can implement to ensure an optimal mobile experience.
+From utilizing more concise language to ensuring that all interface elements are still easily viewable on smaller screens, you can implement several things to ensure an optimal mobile experience.

-Mobile-first design often delivers higher user engagement rates and improved customer satisfaction, making it an effective strategy for businesses that are looking to reach their desired interactions with customers.”
+Mobile-first design often delivers higher user engagement rates and improved customer satisfaction, making it an effective strategy for businesses looking to reach their desired customer interactions.”

 Jonathan Cardella discusses how users are coming to expect mobile-first design as a baseline: